threshold-network/solidity-contracts/SECURITY.md

 - High Level: USD $1,000 to USD $10,000
 - Medium Level: USD $1,000

+A great place to begin your research is by working on our testnet.
+Please see our [documentation](https://docs.threshold.network) to get started.
+We ask that you please respect network machines and their owners.
+If you find a vulnerability that you suspect has given you access to a machine against the owner's permission, stop what you're doing and create a report using the immunefi dashboard for researchers.

 ### Out of Scope Impacts

 Please note that the following impacts and attack vectors are excluded from rewards for the Immunefi bug bounty program: